 Commerce must establish a loan loss reserve account for a lender when the lender enrolls its first loan under the program.
-At the time of enrollment, the borrower (which must qualify as a small business), lender, and the enforcement division must make specified payments into the reserve account.
+At the time of enrollment, the borrower (which must qualify as a small business), lender, and the administration must make specified payments into the reserve account.
 The loan loss reserve account must be available for a lender to withdraw from if the borrower defaults on a qualifying loan, subject to procedures that Commerce must establish.

-Minority Business Enterprise Program: To the extent practicable and authorized by the U.S. Constitution, a cannabis licensee must comply with the State's Minority Business Enterprise (MBE) Program.
-Within six months of issuing a cannabis license, the Governor's Office of Small, Minority, and Women Business Affairs (GOSBA) - in consultation with OAG, OSE, and the cannabis licensee - must establish a clear plan for setting reasonable and appropriate MBE participation goals and procedures for the procurement of goods and services related to cannabis, including the cultivation, manufacturing, and dispensing of cannabis.
+Minority Business Enterprise Program: To the extent practicable and authorized by the U.S. Constitution, a cannabis licensee must comply with the State's MBE Program.
+The administration, in consultation with the specified certification agency (MDOT), the Governor's Office of Small, Minority, and Women Business Affairs (GOSBA), the General Assembly, and OAG, must review the disparity study required by Chapter 26 of 2022 to evaluate whether application of the State's MBE program to cannabis licenses would comply with the U.S. Supreme Court decision in City of Richmond v.
+J. A. Croson Co., 488 U.S. 469, and any subsequent federal and constitutional requirements.
+Within six months of issuing a cannabis license, the GOSBA - in consultation with OAG, OSE, and the cannabis licensee - must establish a clear plan for setting reasonable and appropriate MBE participation goals and procedures for the procurement of goods and services related to cannabis, including the cultivation, manufacturing, and dispensing of cannabis.
 To the extent practicable, these goals and procedures must be based on the requirements of the State's MBE program.